 The legal enrolment criteria apply to the programme.
-International applicants must also show proficiency in the English language (with a TOEFL/IELTS test).
 Prospective students are provided with a Study Check.
 Part of this Study Check is the provision of an advice based upon students' math skills.
-The programme notes in the self-evaluation report that mathematical skills are a crucial determinant of study success in economics.
+The programme notes in the self-evaluation report that mathematical skills are a crucial determinant of study success in the programme.
 Students can be requested to take an additional online course to improve their mathematics skills.